Adapted Growth

 So if you take away this tiresome technique from your closing process, what do you do?

-• you qualified them for your service/product,
+• qualifying them for your service/product,

 Then closing can be as simple as one final open-ended question.
 And you don’t really have to change much from your usual sales process.